twentyciasia/100-days-of-code/log-hoangnh228.md

 ### D23 (30/01/2018)
 - Today I focused on new module: Tag for Post
 - Create migration, fake some dummy data and set relationship with other tables

+### D24 (31/01/2018)
+- Today I've completed Tag module
+- Tomorrow I will write TDD for it and make it workable with Post module